-Student Life’s Recreational Sports is preparing to offer recreational spaces for use in for autumn semester.
-In addition to all available federal, state, local and university guidelines, Student Life Recreational Sports will also follow the guidance of national sports governing bodies to re-open recreation facilities.
+Student Life’s Recreational Sports is open to the campus community.
+In addition to all available federal, state, local and university guidelines, Student Life Recreational Sports follows guidance of national sports governing bodies to ensure physical distancing practices and other safety protocols are in place.
 The indoor facilities will be open with a focus on cardio and strength experiences, individual activity and programming that can be offered with physical distancing practices in place.

-The following facility changes will be made to promote physical distancing:
+The following facility changes have been made to promote physical distancing:

 - Physical distancing and facility capacity:

-- Fitness equipment will be distanced at least six feet apart following state guidelines.
+- Fitness equipment is distanced at least six feet apart following state guidelines.

-- Six to 10 feet of physical distance will be maintained in all activity spaces.
+- Six to 10 feet of physical distance is maintained in all activity spaces.

-- Shared equipment will be limited and available for checkout.
+- Shared equipment is limited and available for checkout.
 Users may bring their own equipment for personal use.

 - Space closures

-- Some sport activity spaces (courts, turf fields, etc.) will be repurposed to house cardio or strength equipment.
+- Some sport activity spaces (courts, turf fields, etc.) have been repurposed to house cardio or strength equipment.

-Recreational sports will follow cleaning and disinfection guidelines outlined in the facilities section in addition to the following:
+Recreational sports follows cleaning and disinfection guidelines outlined in the facilities section in addition to the following:

-- Staff in facilities will be stationed in areas to clean equipment and other high touch spaces regularly throughout the day.
-All spaces will also be cleaned and disinfected nightly.
+- Staff in facilities are stationed in areas to clean equipment and other high touch spaces regularly throughout the day.
+All spaces are also be cleaned and disinfected nightly.

-- Cleaning supplies will be available to patrons and will be encouraged to be used on equipment pre-and post-workout.
+- Cleaning supplies are available to patrons and are encouraged to be used on equipment pre- and post-workout.

 Activities, programs and services

-The following will be permitted with physical distancing guidelines in place:
+The following is permitted with physical distancing guidelines in place:

 - Activities with limited or no physical contact, such as cardio, strength training, running, jogging, walking, swimming, table tennis, pickle ball, bouldering, tennis and badminton.